avo-hq/docs.avohq.io/docs/2.0/resources.md

 #### Index

-The paget where you see all your resources listed in a table or a [grid](grid-view.md).
+The page where you see all your resources listed in a table or a [grid](grid-view.md).

 #### Show

-The paget where you see one resource in more detail.
+The page where you see one resource in more detail.

 #### Edit

-The paget where you can edit one resource.
+The page where you can edit one resource.

 #### New

-The paget where you can create a new resource.
+The page where you can create a new resource.

 ### Grid view